Tbanks9/Snake/README.md

 ## Deployment

-The game is deployed on GitHub Pages, and can be found here: https://snake-project.herokuapp.com/
+The game is deployed on Heroku, and can be found here: https://snake-project.herokuapp.com/

 ## Getting started